com-480-data-visualization/project-2023-insightsquad/README.md

 ### Dataset

-> Find a dataset (or multiple) that you will explore.
-Assess the quality of the data it contains and how much preprocessing / data-cleaning it will require before tackling visualization.
-We recommend using a standard dataset as this course is not about scraping nor data processing.
->
-> Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).

 The [first dataset](https://www.kaggle.com/datasets/gauthamp10/apple-appstore-apps) from Kaggle is a collection of data related to iOS apps available on the Apple App Store.
 It includes information on over 1.2 million apps and similar to the previous dataset it contains details such as the app's name and ID, category, rating, price, developer information, content rating, and users' ratings and reviews.

 The [second dataset](https://www.kaggle.com/datasets/gauthamp10/google-playstore-apps) is again from Kaggle, from the same author as the first one, and for this reason, it shares many similarities.
 It is a comprehensive collection of data related to Android apps available on the Google Play Store, with information on over 2.3 million apps.
 Among the information that can be found, there are the same as in the App Store one plus some precious data such as the number of installs, privacy policy, if it contains in-app purchases or not, and if it has been selected as "Editors' choice".
 This dataset will be even more useful to analyze the popularity of different types of Android apps and understand trends in the Android app market, while the Apple Store's dataset is more limited but can be used to do some comparison and spot possible differences among the two platforms.

 ### Problematic

-> Frame the general topic of your visualization and the main axis that you want to develop.
-> - What am I trying to show with my visualization?
-> - Think of an overview for the project, your motivation, and the target audience.

 Mobile applications have become an integral part of our daily lives and their market grows rapidly.
 According to recent studies ([source 1](https://www.grandviewresearch.com/industry-analysis/mobile-application-market#:~:text=Report%20Overview,13.8%25%20from%202023%20to%202030), [source 2](https://www.statista.com/statistics/292751/mobile-gaming-revenue-worldwide-device/#:~:text=In%202022%2C%20mobile%20games%20are,U.S.%20dollars%20in%20global%20revenue)), the global mobile application market size was valued at USD 206 billion in 2022 and is projected to grow at a CAGR of 13.8% from 2023 to 2030.
 Mobile games alone held the largest revenue share of more than 42% and are expected to generate approximately 92.2 billion U.S. dollars in annual revenue, accounting for 50% of the global gaming market in 2022 and overtaking the results obtained by AAA console and PC games.
 Gaming apps are then followed by Music & Entertainment, Social Networks, and Health and Fitness apps.